Pharmaceutical Waste Disposal & Removal

 |Cyclophosphamide||Lindane||Physostigimine Salicylate||Uracil mustard|

-Including one or more EPA characteristics can also cause pharmaceutical waste to be regulated as hazardous waste.
+Including one or more EPA characteristics of hazardous waste can also cause pharmaceutical waste to be regulated as hazardous waste.
 EPA characteristics are as follows:

 Non-Hazardous Pharmaceutical Waste